eoinok/carPolicyExamplePHP/README.md

 \_\_toString() is one of a number of magic methods - sometimes called "dunder" methods which can be overridden in order to make the resultant object behave in a particular way when used in a particular context. in the case of the \_\_toString_( ) function we control how the object behaves when used like a string - e.g. printed or concatenated.

-The following UML diagram describes different a Car Insurance Policy.

 # Part 1
-Create the classes as described in the UML diagram for the Policy Object
+Create the classes as described in the UML diagram for the CarPolicy Object

 ![alt text](CarPolicy.png)